-We will check to see if I am available for your wedding date, and then we can set up an obligation-free meeting to see if I am the right celebrant for you.
+If I'm available for your big day, we can lock it in, or set up an obligation-free meeting for you to see if I'm the right celebrant for you.

-Once you have decided that I am the celebrant for you we will arrange the first interview, either at my house, yours, or a cafe.
-At this interview we'll get to know each other, I will record an interview with you both, asking how you met and what's important in your relationship.
+Once you've paid the booking fee, we'll catch up to plan the ceremony.
+At this meeting we'll get to know each other, I will ask a bunch of questions, asking how you met and what's important in your relationship.
 I will also explain the composition of a ceremony and we'll build an outline of how your ceremony will be structured.

 This meeting needs to occur at least 31 days before your wedding and during it we will complete the necessary administration tasks.
 I will need to sight your original Birth Certificates or Passports.

-(I will cover these requirements with you on the phone before the meeting as well.)
+(I will cover these requirements with you on the phone or via email before the meeting as well.)